101yogeshsharma/minimal-react-boilerplate/README.md

 # About the Minimal React Boilerplate

 This is a simple boilerplate to get started learning and using React.
-The project was originally set up with [Create React App](https://github.com/facebook/create-react-app), but I've included a few more features that you'll need for a simple app.
+The project was originally set up with [Create React App](https://github.com/facebook/create-react-app), but I've removed some features that you'll not need to get start simple minimal react app.

 ## Instructions